-This Crock Pot Corned Beef recipe is too good to only make once a year!
-This corned beef recipe is so easy, you’ll be making it for dinner all the time!
+This Crock Pot Corned Beef is too good to only make once a year!
+This corned beef recipe is so easy, you’ll be making it for dinner all year long!

 Or all of the above.